TSanghal/mids-capstone/README.md

 Welcome to **FairVoice**, a collaborative research and development project focused on equitable audio deepfake detection.
 This project aims to address challenges in detecting manipulated audio in a way that is fair across diverse accent categories and genders.

 This repository contains my contributions to the project, which is part of a larger team effort.
-You can find the original project repository [here](https://github.com/madfields17/Capstone_2025).
+You can find the original team repository [here](https://github.com/madfields17/Capstone_2025).

 Below is a breakdown of the key folders and their contents, specific to my contributions.